Artezaru/pysdic/docs/source/api_documentation/image.rst

 Instantiate an Image object
 -------------------------------------------

-To instantiate an Image object, you need to provide the pixel data as a 2D numpy array or the file path to an image.
+To instantiate an :class:`Image` object, you need to provide the pixel data as a 2D numpy array or the file path to an image.

 .. autosummary::
    :toctree: ../generated/